awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

                                                          sampleSenderBandwidthEstimationHandler));
 ```

-Note that TWCC is enabled by default in the SDK.
-In order to disable it, set the `disableSenderSideBandwidthEstimation` flag to TRUE.
+Note that TWCC is disabled by default in the SDK samples.
+In order to enable it, set the `disableSenderSideBandwidthEstimation` flag to FALSE.
 For example,

 ```
 RtcConfiguration configuration;
-configuration.kvsRtcConfiguration.disableSenderSideBandwidthEstimation = TRUE;
+configuration.kvsRtcConfiguration.disableSenderSideBandwidthEstimation = FALSE;
 ```